Motivic homological stability of configuration spaces: Homological stability for open schemes

 \section{Homological stability for open schemes}

-In this section, we still assume that $X$ is a smooth $S$-scheme that can be written as $X=Y-D$ with $Y$ a smooth scheme and $D$ a non-empty smooth closed subscheme of $Y$.
+In this section, we still work under Assumption \ref{assumption}.
 We further assume that we have chosen an $S$-point of the punctured normal bundle of the inclusion $D\to Y$.
 Hence, we have a stabilization map

 as explained in the previous section.
-This stabilization map induces a map in {\'e}tale motivic cohomology
+If $X$ is a quasi-projective variety, then the assumptions of Proposition \ref{prop : quotient vs stacky quotient} are satisfied, and this stabilization map induces a map in {\'e}tale motivic cohomology

-\begin{theo} Assum that $X$ satisfies the condtions above and assume further that $M(X)$ is a mixed Tate motive and that $X_{an}$ is a connected topological space.
+\begin{theo} Assume that $X$ satisfies the conditions above and assume further that $M_{et}(X)$ is a mixed Tate motive.
+Assume that one of the four conditions of Theorem \ref{theo: Betti detects connectivity} is satisfied.
 Then the stabilization map